 From a Daoist point of view what should the appropriate relationship be between man and machine?
 Although technology has influenced mankind for millennia, the exponential growth of digital technologies in recent years has transformed the way we live beyond recognition.
 In this talk I consider what a Daoist attitude should be towards the internet: both its use and design.
 I will start by introducing three existing views on Daoism and technology: (i) anti-technology, (ii) anti-efficiency and (iii) “wu wei-effectiveness”.
 I shall argue that of the three wu wei-effectiveness is the better interpretation.
 However, whilst wu wei-effectiveness is well-suited for analogue technologies, it is ill-suited for digital technologies.
 I offer an amendment inspired by Zhuangzi’s conception of the heart-mind (xin 心).
 I then show how this offers both a diagnosis of the current negative effects of the internet and a remedy for its better use and design.

-May 5: Kyunghwa Chung (Jenny), PhD, Assistant Professor of Marketing, College of Business and Management
+Speaker: Kyunghwa Chung (Jenny), PhD, Assistant Professor of Marketing, College of Business and Management:

 The importance of AI is increasing in the service industry.
 Many firms are replacing their call center staff with AI chatbot services.
 But are consumers really satisfied with AI services?
 What do consumers really want when they contact customer service?
 In this seminar, Jenny C’s experiments related to consumer responses to AI service are introduced.

 Speaker: Thomas Oikonomou, PhD, Faculty, College of Engineering and Computer Science